Fiordland Deep-Sea Fishing

 Later in the day, four-school groper ended in the fish bin, but the fish weren’t feeding proved very frustrating.
 A long line with twenty-five baited hooks were set before anchoring for the night and we had the experience of the worst of Fiordland’s weather – heavy rain.

 In the morning, a further groper drop once again failed to produce any groper and the long line was nowhere in sight.
 Travelling to another underwater reef, the buoys were sighted.
 It had travelled almost three miles down the sound probably due to wind and tide.

-The first fish to the surface was a groper, this was followed a conger eel, two more groper, a green eye dogfish and a carpet shark.
-We have never seen anything like it, one of the groper were eaten from the inside out by lice – leaving just skin and bones.
+The first fish to the surface was a groper, this was followed by a conger eel, two more gropers, a green eye dogfish and a carpet shark.
+We have never seen anything like it, one of the gropers was eaten from the inside out by lice – leaving just skin and bones.

 Brian made the decision to head for Doubtful Sound as the weather was deteriorating.
 A change of reels and I was trolling my tuna lure.
 It remained untouched for the three hours long trip through some very rough seas.

 On our last day, Neville and I re-entered the bush, our last attempt to shoot a deer while the others had a fish for groper.
 The valley floor was to be an easy stalk but the wind changed on us and we elected to climb.
 The higher we climbed, the less sign we saw and before we knew it, we were running out of time.
 It was time to head back out.
 Putting the radio to good use, Brian had no problem locating us.